Dichotomic probability representation of quantum states: Reduction of the density matrix

 \subsection{Polynomial roots of probabilities}

 As a direct consequence of Theorem \ref{thm4.1} we may derive new interesting inequalities.
-To this, let us consider the characteristic polynomial in $\lambda$, associated to $\rho$, $N\times N$, Hermitean, positive, trace-one matrix, which may be written as
+To this, let us consider the characteristic polynomial in $\lambda$, associated to $\rho$, $d\times d$, Hermitean, positive, trace-one matrix, which may be written as

-where $\lambda_k\geq 0 , k=1,...,N$ are the eigenvalues of $\rho$, and $\sum\lambda_k=1$.
+where $\lambda_k\geq 0 , k=1,...,d$ are the eigenvalues of $\rho$, and $\sum\lambda_k=1$.
 Then, the solution of the eigenvalues equation

-yields a probability vector $(\lambda_1,...,\lambda_N)$.
-By virtrue of Theorem \ref{thm4.1}, the following Corollary holds \begin{corollary} Let $N=nm$, $\rho$ a qu-Nit and $\rho_1$, $\rho_2$ respectively n-and m-dimensional states defined in Eq. \eqn{rho1}, \eqn{rho2}.
+yields a probability vector $(\lambda_1,...,\lambda_d)$.
+By virtrue of Theorem \ref{thm4.1}, the following Corollary holds \begin{corollary} Let $d=nm$, $\rho$ a qudit and $\rho_1$, $\rho_2$ respectively n-and m-dimensional states defined in Eq. \eqn{rho1}, \eqn{rho2}.
 Let us consider the associated characteristic polynomials

-Then, \be 0\leq\Lambda_{s_1}\leq 1\;\;\; 0\leq\bar\Lambda_{s_2}\leq 1. \ee Moreover, the map which associates to the probability distribution $\lambda_1,\lambda_2,\ldots,\lambda_N$ the probability distributions $ \Lambda_1,\Lambda_2,\ldots,\Lambda_n$ and $\bar\Lambda_1,\bar\Lambda_2,\ldots,\bar\Lambda_m$, is bijective. \end{corollary} By explicitly computing the LHS of Eqs. \eqn{7},\eqn{8} one can derive bounds on the determinant of the states $\rho_1$, $\rho_2$.
+Then, \be 0\leq\Lambda_{s_1}\leq 1\;\;\; 0\leq\bar\Lambda_{s_2}\leq 1. \ee Moreover, the map which associates to the probability distribution $\lambda_1,\lambda_2,\ldots,\lambda_d$ the probability distributions $ \Lambda_1,\Lambda_2,\ldots,\Lambda_n$ and $\bar\Lambda_1,\bar\Lambda_2,\ldots,\bar\Lambda_m$, is bijective. \end{corollary} By explicitly computing the LHS of Eqs. \eqn{7},\eqn{8} one can derive bounds on the determinant of the states $\rho_1$, $\rho_2$.
 Similar inequalities can be obtained starting with $\tilde\rho_1, \tilde\rho_2$, defined in Eqs. \eqn{trho1}, \eqn{trho2}.

-As an example, let us consider the case of $N=4$.
+As an example, let us consider the case of $d=4$.
 With a straightforward calculation we find

-The inequality for the determinant of the state $\rho_1$ can be easily checked to be true for the general case $N=2\,m$ ($\rho_1$ being two-dimensional again).
+The inequality for the determinant of the state $\rho_1$ can be easily checked to be true for the general case $d=2\,m$ ($\rho_1$ being two-dimensional again).
 We have then

 or

 The new inequalities are susceptible to be checked experimentally for density matrices obtained within the framework of quantum tomography approach.